Nizamabad Fort

 Nizamabad Fort, also known as Nizamabad Quilla, is a fort in Nizamabad in the Indian state of Telangana.
 It was built in 10th century by Rashtrakuta Kings and is situated in the southwest of the city, which is 2 kilometers from Gandhi Chowk.

 The Jagannath Temple, also known as Qilla Ramalayam or Raghunath Temple, is on top of the fort and is a tourist attraction and religious place for Hindu devotees.
 The temple has spacious halls which are spread over an area of 3,900 sq. ft, the halls has a unique system of ventilation that keeps it cool always.
 The place has a 53-feet high pillar, which used to be lit every day.
 It is said that after seeing this lamp, the surrounding villagers used to light lamps at their homes.

 History

 The fort is said to have been built by Rashtrakuta Kings in around 10th century.
 Later it was occupied and renovated by Kakatiyas and ruled it.
-In 1311, the fort was occupied by Alauddin Khalji who was the second ruler of the Khalji dynasty reigning from 1296 to 1316 and later it was captured by Musunuri Nayaks who revolted against Delhi Sultanates and eliminated them out of Telugu land.
-Qutub Shahis and then the Asaf Jahis who were the Nizams of Hyderabad, who then renovated the fort.
+In 1311, the fort was occupied by Alauddin Khalji and later it was captured by the Bahamanis, Qutub Shahis and the Asaf Jahis who were the Nizams of Hyderabad.